 Students who wish to request an extension of the five-year limit to completion of degree after advancement should make these requests to the Dean's office through their faculty advisor and the DCT.
 The request should include an explanation of the need for and time-line for completion of uncompleted work.

-The request must be approved by the advisor, the DCT, and the Associate Chair for Graduate Studies before being forwarded to the Dean's office.
+The advisor, DCT, and Associate Chair for Graduate Studies must approve the request before submission to the Dean's office.
+The Dean may not approve extensions without a legitimate reason (e.g., illness, family crisis).